 This five-person committee includes the Major Professor as Chair plus four additional members, one of whom must not be a Graduate Faculty member in the ESGP.
+Because they are considered Graduate Faculty, Cooperating Faculty may not serve in this outside member role.
 Both the proposed committee and examination date must be submitted to the Graduate Division at least two weeks (preferably one month) prior to the proposed oral examination date and must be approved by the Graduate Dean (the Student Services Advisor assists with completion of the necessary form; the form can be found at https://graduate.ucr.edu/petitions-and-forms).
 The student should work with the Major Professor to develop a committee appropriate for the student's needs and in accordance with University regulations.
 Because some faculty may be unavailable or decline to serve on the committee for a variety of reasons, students are encouraged to contact potential committee members well in advance of the anticipated examination date to avoid unnecessary delays.
-Furthermore, because the ESGP oral examination focuses on the dissertation proposal, it behooves the student to involve his or her committee members as early as possible in the proposal development.
+Furthermore, because the ESGP oral examination focuses on the dissertation proposal, it behooves the student to involve their committee members as early as possible in the proposal development.
 Note: Although the student and Major Professor work together to form the student's oral qualifying examination committee, the Field Director is responsible for coordinating the exam in consultation with the Major Professor.